jkwchui/chem-jon-hk/docs/jon/teaching/plays/IR/README.md

 In this segment, I just stand holding a print, and point and ask about the implication of applying each row.
 (Pro-tip: there are four rows of interpretations, _each associated with a color_.
 To refer to the > 3000 cm^-1^ stretches, I look at the _back_ of the print, tracing my finger horizontally from the red until it rests in a box, then ask what the "red" row says about their proprionitrile spectra.)

 Phew.
 Time to remind them of prior promise kept: they _did_ went "from squiggles to molecule".
 It's super satisfying: **all of them** _know_ they can now do something that looked impossible 20 minutes ago.
-For this moment IR is one of my favorite classes to teach.
+For this reason IR is one of my favorite classes to teach.

 ## Practice

-For practice, the students work in groups of 3-4, each with a copy of the "IR shuffling" stack and a pair of scissors.
-The students are asked to cut the molecules out, spread out all the spectra, and match them with each spectra, talking out loud their reasoning.
+For practice, the students work in groups of 3 (4 if necessary), each with a copy of the "IR shuffling" stack and a pair of scissors.[^color] The students are asked to cut the molecules out, spread out all the spectra, and match them with each spectra, talking out loud their reasoning.
 (Emphasize spreading out the spectra and the molecules: it's _essential_ in this activity to be able to compare and contrast.)
 I work the room giving hints as needed.
 Students can usually get to all-but-4 molecules in 25 minutes, or all-but-6 in 20 minutes.
 (Solutions are provided in the folder for your use as well.)

+[^color]: Tip: print the molecule page on colored paper.

-Somewhere along the line I let them know that the comic is in fact_too_advanced for them; that they do not need to memorize the exact location of the C=O bands, nor the final row of details.
+Somewhere along the line I let them know that the comic is in fact _too_ advanced for them; that they do not need to memorize the exact location of the C=O bands, nor the final row of details.
 Interpreting IR is then reinforced in subsequent classes, but I find that most of the kids can pick up most of it in one session.
 The tongue, vampires, and beard just can't be unseen.